Kure, Hiroshima

 Kure (呉市, Kure-shi) is a city in the Hiroshima Prefecture, Japan.
 As of 30 April 2023, the city had an estimated population of 208,024 in 106,616 households and a population density of 590 persons per km^{2}.
 The total area of the city is 352.80 sqkm.
-With a strong industrial and naval heritage, Kure hosts the second-oldest naval dockyard in Japan and remains an important base for the Japan Maritime Self-Defence Force.
+With a strong industrial and naval heritage, Kure hosts the second-oldest naval dockyard in Japan and remains an important base for the Japan Maritime Self-Defense Force.

 History

 The area of Kure is part of ancient Aki Province, and the port of Kure was an important seaport for Hiroshima Domain in the Edo period.

 The Kure Naval District was first established in 1889, leading to the construction of the Kure Naval Arsenal and the rapid growth of steel production and shipbuilding in the city.
 Kure was formally incorporated on October 1, 1902.
 From 1889 until the end of the Pacific War, the city served as the headquarters of the Kure Naval District.

 Kure dockyards recorded a number of significant engineering firsts including the launching of the first major domestically built capital ship, the battlecruiser (1905) and the launching of the largest battleship ever built, the (1940).

 During the Pacific War, Kure acted as the Imperial Japanese Navy's single-largest naval base and arsenal.
 Most of the city's industry and workforce were employed in the service of the naval installations, munitions factories and associated support functions.
 In the later stages of the conflict Kure came under sustained aerial bombardment culminating in the bombing of Kure in June and July 1945.

 From February 1946 until the end of Japan's postwar occupation in 1952, military establishments in Kure served as the operational headquarters for the British Commonwealth Occupation Force.

 Since 2005, Kure has attracted attention as a tourism center with the Yamato Museum hosting a 1:10 scale model of the Yamato alongside a waterfront JMSDF museum of Japanese naval history.

 The city continues as a major maritime center hosting both the dockyards of Japan Marine United and numerous shore-based facilities of the JMSDF including training centers and a major hospital.
 The city serves as the home port of an Escort Flotilla (Destroyers), a Submarine Flotilla and the Training Squadron of the JMSDF Regional Kure District.